davidvilla/python-doublex/README.rst

 ProxySpy
 --------

-Hint: *Proxy spies forward invocations to its actual instance*
+Hint: *Proxy spies forward invocations to its actual instance.*

 The ``ProxySpy`` extends is a *verified* ``Spy`` that invoke on the actual instance all invocations it receives::